Te Amo Amaru-Tibble: Early life, family and education

 Amaru-Tibble is a Māori with Ngāti Porou affiliations.
 She was born in Wellington.
 She is a distant cousin of Aliyah Dunn.
-They had never met before becoming 2021 Central Pulse team mates.
+They had never met before becoming 2021 Central Pulse teammates.
 However, they found out they are related through Dunn's Southland-based grandmother, who was originally a Tibble with Ngāti Porou family connections.
 Amaru-Tibble was educated at Newlands College, Tū Toa and Victoria University.
 In her youth, she originally played basketball and her coaches included Kenny McFadden.
 While attending Newlands College, she represented the New Zealand women's national basketball team at under-16, under-18 and under-19 (Junior Tall Ferns) levels.
 Amaru-Tibble is a school teacher and the mother of two daughters, Mereana (born c.2012) and Ngawhata (born c.2014).

 Playing career

 Tū Toa

 In 2009, Amaru-Tibble switched from Newlands College to Tū Toa and began to focus on netball.
 She was coached by Yvette McCausland-Durie and played for Tū Toa in both schoolgirl and Netball Manawatu competitions.
 She would also play for the Tū Toa old girls team, Manukura Black in Netball Manawatu competitions.